 The Pearcey Foundation aims to make Australians proudly aware of the achievements of Australia's Information and Communications Technology (ICT) industries and of the work of the many Australians, young and old, who have made those achievements possible.
 Appropriately, the Foundation is named after Dr Trevor Pearcey, the architect and pioneer of the world's fourth digital computer, created in Sydney in 1949/50 and now preserved in the Museum of Melbourne.
 Only a few industry veterans now know about this significant achievement.
 This typifies the neglect of Australia's heritage of innovation in what has become the most exciting and pervasive industry ever seen.

 The Pearcey Foundation is an Incorporated Association (VIC A0045525F) established by industry personnel to promote a stronger debate around the role of Information Communication Technology (ICT) in Australian society and the economy.
 The Pearcey Foundation is not an industry association, it is a “not for profit foundation” promoting an objective, independent debate of issues and opportunities.
 It does not engage in lobbying or consulting work, and “company” membership is not available thus ensuring it remains truly independent.
-The organisation is run entirely by volunteers through small groups in each state and a National Executive Committee consisting of the following members: Chair: Wayne Fitzsimmons, Len Rust, Dr Peter Thorne, Dr Phil McCrea, Rick Harvey, Charles Lindop and Dr Dean Economou.
+The organisation is run entirely by volunteers through small groups in each state and a National Executive Committee consisting of the following members: Chair: Wayne Fitzsimmons, Len Rust, Dr Peter Thorne, Dr Phil McCrea, Rick Harvey, Charles Lindop, Dr Dean Economou and Kelly Hutchinson.